-In addition to the ability to utilize fresh donor eggs in a cycle, Shady Grove Fertility is one of more than 20 practices that have collaborated to freeze and "bank" eggs from anonymous egg donors.
+In addition to the ability to utilize fresh donor eggs in a cycle, Shady Grove Fertility is one of more than 20 practices that have collaborated to freeze and “bank” eggs from unidentified egg donors.
 The eggs are then cataloged to provide patients with a diverse range of donors to choose from.

 An embryologist can perform intracytoplasmic sperm injection (ICSI) as part of your IVF procedure, should the need arise.
 ICSI is a process that involves an embryologist injecting a single sperm into the cytoplasm (center) of each egg.
 Our physicians often recommend ICSI in cases of male factor infertility and/or diminished egg quality.